The 2022 scholarship application process has concluded. Please check back in February 2023 for information on how to apply for our spring 2023 awards.

 In 1963, the Illinois News Broadcasters Association awarded its first scholarship, a $200 stipend to Alan Morris of the University of Illinois.
 That began a long tradition of giving scholarships to college students pursuing degrees in broadcast journalism.

-In order to permanently fund the scholarship program, we formed the INBA Foundation, which the Internal Revenue Service designated as a 501(c)3 organization on April 4, 2003.
+To permanently fund the scholarship program, the INBA formed the INBA Foundation, which the Internal Revenue Service designated as a 501(c)3 organization on April 4, 2003.

-The Foundation operates autonomously, generating income to fund the scholarships while not participating in the selection process.
+The Foundation operates autonomously, generating income to fund the scholarships while not participating in the award selection process.
 A seven-member board of directors oversees its management, with its goal to maximize income while achieving equity growth primarily through contributions.
-Donors include companies and individuals with broadcast interests, as well as families, other foundations and corporations.
+Donors include companies, families and individuals with broadcast interests; other foundations; and corporations.
 The INBA Foundation retains an asset manager to supervise its moderately conservative portfolio in the American Funds family.

 To donate online to the Scholarship Fund, visit our secure payments page.